gnames/gnparser/README.md

 ``--jobs -j``
 : number of jobs running concurrently.

-``--cleanup -c``
+``--nocleanup -n``
-: cleans up input from HTML entities and tags instead of parsing
+: keeps HTML entities and tags if they are present in a name-string.
+If your data is clean from HTML tags or entities, you can use this flag to increase performance.

 To parse one name: